pivotal/docs-tap/namespace-provisioner/ootb-supply-chain.hbs.md

           url: https://github.com/sample-accelerators/tanzu-java-web-app
     ```

-## <a id='test-scan'></a>Testing & Scanning Supply Chain
+## <a id='test-scan'></a>Out of the Box Supply Chain with Testing and Scanning

-The Testing Scanning supply chain adds the `source-tester`, `source-scanner`, and `image-scanner` steps in the supply chain which tests the source code pulled by the supply chain and scans for CVEs on the source and the image built by the supply chain.
+The Out of the Box Supply Chain with Testing and Scanning adds the `source-tester`, `source-scanner`, and `image-scanner` steps in the supply chain which tests the source code pulled by the supply chain and scans for CVEs on the source and the image built by the supply chain.
 For these new testing and scanning steps to work, the following additional resources must exist in the same namespace as the workload.

 - `Pipeline:` defines how to run the tests on the source code pulled by the supply chain and which image to use that has the tools to run those tests.
 - `ScanTemplate`: defines how to run a scan, you can change how the scan is run, either for images or source code.

   - A ScanTemplate defines the PodTemplateSpec used by a Job to run a particular scan (image or source).
 When the supply chain initiates an ImageScan or SourceScan, they reference these templates which must be in the same namespace as the workload.

   - Although you can customize the templates, VMware recommends that you follow what is provided in the installation of the `grype.scanning.apps.tanzu.vmware.com` package.
 This is automatically created in all the namespaces managed by Namespace Provisioner.
 For more information, see [About Source and Image Scans](../scst-scan/explanation.hbs.md#about-src-and-image-scans).

 - `ScanPolicy`: define how to evaluate whether the artifacts scanned are compliant.
 For example, allowing one to be either very strict, or restrictive about particular vulnerabilities found.
   - When an ImageScan or a SourceScan is created to run a scan, they reference a policy, the policy name must match the following [sample ScanPolicy](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/testing-scanning-supplychain/scanpolicy-grype.yaml).
   - See [Writing Policy Templates](../scst-scan/policies.hbs.md#writing-a-policy-template).

 ### Add a Java Tekton Pipeline & Grype Scan Policy to your developer namespace

 To create a developer namespace, see [Provision Developer Namespaces](provision-developer-ns.md).

-Namespace Provisioner can automate the creation of a Tekton pipeline and a ScanPolicy that is needed for the workload to run on a Testing & Scanning supply chain.
+Namespace Provisioner can automate the creation of a Tekton pipeline and a ScanPolicy that is needed for the workload to run on an Out of the Box Supply Chain with Testing and Scanning.
 Create a sample Pipeline and a ScanPolicy in your GitOps repository and add your GitOps repository as an additional source in Namespace Provisioner configuration in TAP values.
-See [Customize Installation of Namespace Provisioner](customize-installation.md) for more details.
+See [Customize Installation of Namespace Provisioner](customize-installation.hbs.md) for more details.

 Add the following configuration to your TAP values to add the [sample java pipeline and grype scan policy ](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/ns-provisioner-samples/testing-scanning-supplychain)to your developer namespace: